Andrew McCutchen Player Props: Pirates vs. Red Sox

 - McCutchen hit .237 with 25 doubles, 17 home runs and 58 walks.

-- McCutchen picked up an RBI in 31.3% of his games last year (42 of 134), with two or more RBIs in 19 of those games (14.2%).
-He had three or more RBIs in seven games.
+- In 31.3% of his games a season ago (42 of 134), McCutchen drove in a run.
+In 19 of those games (14.2%) he recorded more than one RBI, and he had three or more in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.